-Bloom Insight is a graphical user interface that provides insight into the connected target.
+Bloom Insight is a graphical user interface which provides insight into the connected target.
 This

-includes access to all known target registers within the data address space, as well as the 32 general
+includes access to target RAM and EEPROM, as well as all known target registers within the data address

 register inspection window.